jbroadway/docs/docs/2022.1/studio/how-tos/sets/how-to-rename-a-setup-of-a-set.md

 # How to rename a setup of a set

-Once you've created a saved setup (see: [[: how to save multiple setups of a set]]), you might want to rename it to something you'll easily recognize later.
+Once you've created a saved setup (see: [[: how to save multiple setups of a set]]), you might want to rename it to something you'll easily recognize later:

 **Step 1.** Press the menu button on either controller and choose **Sets** from the main menu.